- 65 Reviews

 This tool can be used to keep track of TODO lists or ideas, to take notes during a meeting, to draft any other kind of text (blog entries, important mails, etc.) or to write long texts like lab research notebooks thank's to the headers structure and the table of content navigation.

 Zim handles several types of formatting markup, like headings, bullet lists, checkbox, tables and of course bold, italic and highlighted.
 This markup is saved as a hybrid wiki/markdown text so you can easily edit it with other editors.
 Because of the autosave feature you can switch between pages and follow links or even close the software anytime while editing without worries.
 The interface also provides multi-document tabs, and it remembers the cursor position in all notes for quick resuming in your note taking endeavors.

-convert-notes-to-html dropbox-sync educational file-versioning getting-things-done hierarchical-structure hierarchy hierarchy-notes latex-equation-editor latex-equations markdown-export nested-notes note-taking notebook portable text-formatting wiki wysiwyg-editor xfce
+convert-notes-to-html dropbox-sync educational file-versioning getting-things-done git-integration hierarchical-structure hierarchy hierarchy-notes latex-equation-editor latex-equations latex-math lightweight markdown-export nested-notes note-taking notebook plain-text-file portable save-as-txt text-formatting wiki wiki-like-interface wysiwyg-editor xfce

 Make this page better by adding screenshots to Zim.